-WSSC awards Indefinite Delivery and Indefinite Quantity (IDIQ) contracts for work on:
+WSSC Water awards Indefinite Delivery and Indefinite Quantity (IDIQ) contracts for work on:

-WSSC is committed to working with small, local and minority businesses.
-The Office of Supplier Diversity and Inclusion (OSDI) supports WSSC’s Minority Business Enterprise (MBE) Program and Small Local Business Enterprise Program.
+WSSC Water is committed to working with small, local and minority businesses.
+The Office of Supplier Diversity and Inclusion (OSDI) supports WSSC Water’s Minority Business Enterprise (MBE) Program and Small Local Business Enterprise Program.